syncfusion-content/ej2-angular-docs/ej2-angular/drop-down-button/how-to/disable-a-dropdownbutton.md

 domainurl: ##DomainURL##
 ---

-# Disable a dropdownbutton in Angular Dropdown Button Component
+# Disable a dropdownbutton in Angular Component

 DropdownButton component can be enabled/disabled by giving [`disabled`](https://ej2.syncfusion.com/angular/documentation/api/drop-down-button/#disabled) property.
 To disable DropdownButton component, the disabled property can be set as `true`.